avnc/homekit_led_string/README.md

 Homebridge and the MQTT broker can be setup on a variety of hosts, the only really important part is they stay always on.
 Low power ARM SBCs are great for this, but anything will work.

-From there, you'll need to install and configure the Homebridge-Mgttthing plugin, see the link above for more details on how this works.
+From there, you'll need to install and configure the Homebridge-Mqttthing plugin, see the link above for more details on how this works.
 My config for one of my lights looks like this:

 ```json
 {